rmarable/ParallelClusterMaker/README.md

-As noted above, ParallelClusterMaker is intended to reduce the administrative burden required for DevOps teams to support their HPC stakeholders; conversely, it can empower scientists, engineers, and analysts by letting them conduct HPC operations at massive scale without needing to involve their Devops team.
+As noted above, ParallelClusterMaker is intended to reduce the administrative burden required for DevOps teams to support their HPC stakeholders; conversely, it can empower scientists, engineers, and analysts by letting them conduct HPC operations at massive scale without needing assistance from their Devops team.

 * **JumphostMaker and ParallelClusterMaker do not make any changes to the existing networking environment already present in the operator's AWS account**.
   * These tools do not create new VPCs, subnets, Internet or NAT gateways, routes, or Transit Gateways.
   * They do not intentionally modify Route53 configurations, change default routes, or otherwise impact or deploy any infrastructure that is not explicitly documented or easily inferred by reviewing the code.

 * **JumphostMaker and ParallelClusterMaker create IAM roles, policies, and instance templates that are individualized for each jumphost and cluster stack.**
-  * These JSON templates contain all required IAM permissions for both tools and can be easily customized to fit your use cases.
+  * These JSON templates contain all required IAM permissions for both tools and can be easily customized to fit any HPC use case.
   * They are located in the templates/ subdirectory.
   * If you run into permissions problems building stacks, it's usually because of an IAM issue.
-When speaking with your DevOps team, offer to provide them with this template which outlines all of the necessary permisisons to build a cluster or jumphost.
+When speaking with your DevOps professionals, it is suggested that you share this template which outlines all of the necessary permisisons to build a cluster or jumphost and work with them to craft an appropriate solution for your environment.

 ## ParallelClusterMaker Features